 Silapap Childrens is used to reduce fever and relieve minor pain caused by conditions such as colds or flu, headache, muscle aches, arthritis, and menstrual cramps.

 Silapap Childrens may also be used for purposes not listed in this medication guide.

 An overdose of acetaminophen can damage your liver or cause death.

 Call your doctor at once if you have upper stomach pain, loss of appetite, dark urine, or jaundice (yellowing of your skin or eyes).

 Stop taking Silapap Childrens and get medical help if you have skin redness or a blistering rash.

 Before taking this medicine

-You should not take Silapap Childrens if you are allergic to it, or if you have severe liver disease.
+You should not take Silapap Childrens if you are allergic to it, or if you take other medications that contain this medicine.